Is Ginger Good or Bad for Hair? Benefits, Risks, Evidence and Safe Use

 Ginger can irritate the scalp, especially when applied raw or undiluted.
 Irritation may cause burning, redness, itching, dryness, or flaking.

-For people already dealing with hair loss, this can make the situation feel worse.
+For people already dealing with hair loss, irritation can make the situation feel worse.
 It may also make it harder to tell whether shedding is caused by the original condition or by irritation from the product.

 Hair Type Considerations When Using Ginger